juliob29/BitcoinTalk-Insights/README.md

 All requests have to be made using `POST` and passing a JSON object with the key above.

 ### Example Response
-The skill returns a response in the following format.
+The program returns a response in the following format.

 ```json
 {